Commutative algebras of series: Commutative algebras of series

 \subsection{The equivalence algorithm}

 In this section, fix a finite alphabet $\Sigma$.
 We show that equivalence of finite-variable $P$-automata (and thus $P$-finite series) is decidable for \emph{every special product rule $P$}.
 This is remarkable given the diversity of products covered by our characterisation.
 We could replace the rationals by an arbitrary computable field, however we stick to $\Q$ for simplicity.
-Since series are a $\Q$-vector space, equality $f = g$ reduces to \emph{zeroness} $f - g = \zero$.
-Fix a finite-variable $P$-automaton $\AA = \tuple{X, F, \Delta}$.
-We show how to decide $\Asem \AA {x_1} = \zero$.
+Since equality $f = g$ effectively reduces to \emph{zeroness} $f - g = \zero$, it suffices to show that the zeroness problem is decidable for $P$-finite series.
+Thus fix a finite-variable $P$-automaton $\AA = \tuple{\Sigma, X, F, \Delta}$ and we show how to decide $\Asem \AA {x_1} = \zero$.